GoogleCloudPlatform/cloud-code-intellij/README.md

 Replace [CHANNEL] with one of the following:
 `alpha` - To test out a release candidate.
 These are not published regularly and are typically updated only prior to releases.
-`night` - To get the latest and greatest nightly build of the plugin, built from HEAD.
+`nightly` - To get the latest and greatest nightly build of the plugin, built from HEAD.